kumarpit/api-actions/README.md

 ...
 ```
 - `onReqFail`: Similar to the previous function, this runs to completion upon recieving an `AxiosError` (either an API error or network error) and _before_ dispatching the error action. <br>
-- `config`: One benefit of passing a `axios` instance to `reax` is that this allows to set default `AxiosRequestConfig` options to ba applied to all your requests.
+- `config`: One benefit of passing a `axios` instance to `api-actions` is that this allows to set default `AxiosRequestConfig` options to ba applied to all your requests.
 However, some requests may need to override these defaults.
 To do this, you could pass in a custom config object.